bryangomezcarranza/WeatherReal/README.md

 # WeatherReal
-Weather App that uses async await to fetch from OpenWeatherAPI.
+Weather App that uses new async await to fetch from OpenWeatherAPI.
 Done with Swift UI